 The Mission Statement underpins the values of the school and its Catholic ethos.
-The Behaviour Rules and Expectations as stated in the Student Planner are very simple and clear.
-Parents and guardians will see what we require from their children and what they can expect from St John Payne Catholic School from the Home School Agreement, which the parents of all new students to the school must sign when they accept a place at St John Payne Catholic School.
-Thus, through the school Behaviour Rules and Expectations and the Home School Agreement can be seen the three-fold partnership, between students, teachers and parents and guardians, which is essential for supporting the development of students' selfdiscipline and which reflects the ideals and intentions of our Mission Statement.
+The Behaviour Rules and Expectations as set out in this policy are very simple and clear.
+Parents and carers will see what we require from their children and what they can expect from St John Payne Catholic School from the Home School Agreement, which the parents of all new students are given when they accept a place at St John Payne Catholic School.
+Thus, through the school Behaviour Rules and Expectations and the Home School Agreement can be seen the three-fold partnership, between students, teachers and parents and carers, which is essential for supporting the development of students' self-discipline and which reflects the ideals and intentions of our Mission Statement.

 The aim of this policy is to ensure a consistent approach by all and to establish good practice throughout the school.
-We must encourage an atmosphere of high expectations and the pursuit of excellence and at the same time, maintain a friendly, purposeful and caring atmosphere based fully on the Gospel teachings.
+We must encourage an atmosphere of high expectations and the pursuit of excellence, and at the same time maintain a friendly, purposeful and caring atmosphere based fully on the Gospel teachings.